When Mistakes Are Not an Option: Procedural Reliability in Pharmaceutical Production

 This vision task is extremely tricky

-Another benefit of the partnership between the pharmaceutical company and K+P has been that a certain level of system standardization has been achieved by using both image processing hardware and software components from Cognex.
+Another benefit of the partnership between the pharmaceutical company and K+P has been that a certain level of system standardisation has been achieved by using both image processing hardware and software components from Cognex.
 This makes maintenance and adjustments easier.
 For example, staff members at the production plant are able to quickly make adjustments to the programming without outside help since the development environments of both In-Sight Explorer and VisionPro are user-friendly.
 The platforms also features all of the interfaces necessary for efficient integration into the process control systems of the production lines including remote maintenance, business communication and production documentation.